We are proud to be A UNICEF Rights Respecting School Level 1 working towards Level 2.

 Accreditation is achieved by an external assessment process, to provide evidence that the four standards have been met.
 To help schools implement the RRSA effectively, this is broken down into three stages.
-Commitment to final assessment at Level 2 can take up to four years.
+Commitment to final assessment at Gold can take up to four years.

 St Peter's has achieved Level 1.